Davvos11/live-midi-splitter/readme.md

 - [X] Connect MIDI inputs and outputs
 - [X] Multiple presets that switch where MIDI is sent to
   - [X] Switch between presets using MIDI program change
+  - [ ] Allow switching using MIDI pads and send feedback
 - [X] Filter MIDI ranges, i.e. keyboard split
 - [X] Send note-off and pedal off events to previous preset after switching to another
 - [X] Save and load state of the program
+  - [ ] Auto save
+- [ ] Filter and map MIDI CC
+- [ ] Filter and map MIDI channels

 ## Usage